MASTER OF MINISTRY

 - Cumulative GPA of 3.0 on a 4.0 scale

-- Complete an admissions application and pay the appropriate application fee.
+- Submit an admissions application and pay the appropriate application fee.

 - Submit an official transcript showing the baccalaureate degree.
 Applicants seeking transfer credit must provide official graduate transcripts for evaluation.